Smueez/flutter_data_table/README.md

 - **isSerialNumberColumnAllowed** is a **boolean** value.
 Which indicates if you want to have serial number in the table.
 - **slNoColumnName** is a **String** value.
 This is basically the column name of serial number column.
 By default it is "Sl No".
 - **serialNumColumnWidth** accepts a **double** value.
 This will allow you to provide the width of Serial number column width.
+- **selectedRowColor** accepts a **Color** type value.
+If the multi-select enabled, this color will be used as a highlighter color for the selected row.
+- **noDataWidget** accepts a **Widget** type value.
+This widget is called when there is no data in the table.
+- **onRowSelectBuilder** is a **Builder function**.
+If multi-select mode is enabled, then after selecting each row this function is called.
+You can get selected rows by this builder function.

 #### RowFieldWidgetType<T>
 This is a **enum**.